-To this end the school will follow the LA Guidelines for Health & Safety of pupils on Educational Visits (March 2013).
+To this end the school will follow the LA Guidelines for Health & Safety of Pupils on Educational Visits (March 2013).

-Senior and Middle Leaders have responsibility for onsite advice/co-ordination of offsite trips and educational activities.
+The Headteacher has responsibility for onsite advice/co-ordination of outdoor learning and educational visits.

-To support schools with learning that takes place outside of the classroom, St Helens Council provides access to EVOLVE, an online system for the planning, approval and management of educational visits, sporting fixtures and extra-curricular activities
+To support schools with learning that takes place outside of the classroom, St Helens Council provides access to EVOLVE, an online system for the planning, approval and management of educational visits, sporting fixtures and extra-curricular activities.

-4.10 Fixed Play Equipment
+4.11 Fixed Play Equipment

 The Headteacher shall ensure that any new fixed outdoor play equipment is designed and installed by a competent contractor who operates within the requirements of BSEN 1176 and BSEN 1177.
-A post installation inspection of new fixed outdoor play equipment shall be undertaken by an independent organisation, in consultation with property support/school surveyors.
+A post-installation inspection of new fixed outdoor play equipment shall be undertaken by an independent organisation, in consultation with property support/school surveyors.